jackgray/narc_arch/docs/source/storage.rst

     site can have their own erasure code configurations, increasing the integrity of the data for each replication.

-    "MinIO supports server-side and client-side replication of objects between source and destination buckets.

-    Server-Side Bucket Replication
-    Configure per-bucket rules for automatically synchronizing
+    "Configure per-bucket rules for automatically synchronizing
     objects between buckets within the same MinIO cluster or between two independent MinIO Clusters.
-MinIO applies rules as part of object write operations (e.g. PUT) and automatically synchronizes new objects and object mutations, such as new object versions or changes to object metadata.
+MinIO applies rules as part of object write operations and automatically synchronizes any changes to filesystem.

-    MinIO server-side bucket replication only supports MinIO clusters for the remote replication target.

-    Client-side Bucket Replication
-    Use The command process to synchronize objects between buckets within the same S3-compatible cluster or between two independent S3-compatible clusters.
+    Synchronize objects between buckets
+    within the same S3-compatible cluster or between two independent S3-compatible clusters.
 Client-side replication using mc mirror supports MinIO-to-S3 and similar replication configurations.
-    Server-Side Bucket Replication

-    MinIO server-side bucket replication is an automatic bucket-level configuration that synchronizes objects between a source and destination bucket.
-MinIO server-side replication requires the source and destination bucket be MinIO clusters.
-The source and destination bucket may be the same MinIO cluster or two independent MinIO clusters.

-    For each write operation to the bucket, MinIO checks all configured replication rules for the bucket and applies the matching rule with highest configured priority.
-MinIO synchronizes new objects and object mutations, such as new object versions or changes to object metadata.
-This includes metadata operations such as enabling or modifying object locking or retention settings.

     MinIO server-side bucket replication is functionally similar to Amazon S3 replication while adding the following MinIO-only